mirzaie-mehdi/ProteinEnergyProfileSimilarity/README.md

 5. The file `Results_Figures_Tables.Rmd` contains all chunks used to generate results, figures and tables for every dataset referenced in the manuscript.
 All necessary files for running the `Results_Figures_Tables.Rmd` file have already been created and saved using the `Profile_Energy.Rmd` file.

       ### Example:
-     The `Example.R` file is a basic script designed to compute SPE and CPE for four alpha globin proteins from Human, Rat, Cow, and Dog.
+     The `Example.R` file is a basic script designed to compute SPE and CPE for 4 alpha globin proteins from 4 different species.
 It also shows the correlation between Total Energy calculated using SPE and CPE as follows.

 <img src="https://github.com/user-attachments/assets/6229e59f-8869-43f3-b864-94e6ddb8f740" width="400" height="300">